westhee/LIFSResearchBlog/2019-09-02-Implication-Of-Chain-of-Custody.md

 author: 2018alex
 tags: [forensics, chain of custody, law]
 ---

-The Implication of Chain of Custody to a Digital Forensics Practitioner

 The entire job of a digital forensic examiner is to get to the truth that the digital device under his analysis will reveal.
 This expertise is what the courts rely on to make conclusion on a case.
 The weight placed on such evidence how ever good the job done is, can be thrown away if the defence can prove a broken chain of custody.
 Therefore, it is imperative for a digital forensic practitioner to pay attention to how chain of custody can impact on his job.

 ##What is Chain of Custody?